jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Then we enter lunar orbit.
 The first time ever anyone has been inside the gravity of another celestial object.

-The first time evers don't stop there.
+The firsts don't stop there.

 The Moon has three different shades.
 In sunlight, it's quite bright.
 In Earthshine, it looks like snow outside at nighttime back home.
 And then there's the part with no Earthshine, no sunshine—you don't see a thing.